brainfo/vibepy/README.md

 This will automatically run the returned code blocks once and present again a user input prompt.
 If the execution returns errors,
 You can then either
-    - press any key to continue, then it will catch the error messages and input to the model to debug until 5 times
+    - press any key, or add say anything (add information) to continue, then it will catch the error messages and input to the model to debug until 5 times
     - press q to quit

 ## Development